smcalilly/notes-and-resources/js/intersection-observer.md

 export default Layout
 ```

-track visibility lives on the DOM. when the element is visible, a callback function called `isVisible` executes. in this case, it's `setShowPopup(false)`. once the element goes out of the viewport, the callback function `notVisible` executes.
+track visibility lives on the DOM. when the element is visible, a callback function called `isVisible` executes. in this case, it's `setShowPopup(false)`. once the element goes out of the viewport above, the callback function `isAboveViewport` executes.